DxChainNetwork/godx/README.md

 ## 4.5.
 StorageHost

+**NOTE:** To be able to use the following commands, the storage host module must be enabled when you start the `gdx` program.
+Otherwise, error will be returned.

 ### 4.5.1. shost.config

 | Usage        | Description                                          |
 |--------------|------------------------------------------------------|
 | shost.config | Storage host configurations used for storage service |

-**NOTE:** the storage host do not have to make configurations, default configuration will be used automatically
+**NOTE:** if the configuration is not set, default configuration will be used.

 Example: